algosup/2024-2025-project-5-bubble-intermarche-team-4/documents/technical/TechnicalSpecifications.md

 ```

-> Note: In the case that the repeating group only contains one element(e.g. a text), their is no need to have a section group and an object group inside the reeating group.
+> Note: In the case that the repeating group only contains one element(e.g. a text), their is no need to have a section group and an object group inside the repeating group.

 ### Database Design

-The database contains infomation about wines, cheeses and meals; includings their names, origin and other relevant details.
+The database contains information about wines, cheeses and meals; including their names, origin and other relevant details.

 The database contains the following files: